intel/pepc/docs/pepc-pstates.rst

 **--min-uncore-freq** *MIN_UNCORE_FREQ*
    Set the minimum uncore frequency.
 The default unit is 'Hz', but 'kHz', 'MHz', and 'GHz' can also be used (for example '900MHz').
-The supported mechanisms are: 'sysfs', 'msr'.

-   In case of the 'sysfs' mechanism, the sysfs path depends on what uncore driver is used.
-In case of the 'intel_uncore_frequency_tpmi' driver, use '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/min_freq_khz'.
-In case of the 'intel_uncore_frequency' driver, use '/sys/devices/system/cpu/intel_uncore_frequency/package\_<NUMBER>_die\_<NUMBER>/min_freq_khz'.

-   The 'tpmi' mechanism uses the tpmi driver debugfs interface to access TPMI registers.
-The exact path depends on the target die number.
-Example of the debugfs file path is '/sys/kernel/debug/tpmi-0000:00:03.1/tpmi-id-02/mem_dump'
+Uses the same mechanisms as described in the 'info' sub-command.

    The following special values can also be used:
    **min**